-The Symphonic Choir is the premier curricular ensemble at BRHS.
-Its 40 members were selected by a placement audition held in May of the previous year.
-Students are selected for this group based on their musical audition (tone quality, intonation, musicianship, sight-reading, independence, preparation, tonal memory) and their attitude (ability to work with others, reliability, enthusiasm, dependability).
+The Symphonic Choir performs advanced choral literature.
+Participation is based on musical audition (tone quality, intonation, musicianship, sight-reading, independence, preparation, tonal memory) and their leadership (ability to work with others, reliability, enthusiasm, dependability).

 In addition to participating in the four major choir events throughout the year, the Symphonic Choir prepares repertoire that is performed at festivals and competitions throughout the year.
 Symphonic Choir will perform challenging music at a high level of proficiency.
 Though wide-ranging, students will encounter music that represents the very best compositions from the choral repertory, including madrigals, motets, major works, spirituals, and contemporary choral compositions.
 A member of Symphonic Choir is responsible for being at all rehearsals and performances listed in the BRHS Choir Calendar.